omarelnahas23/Personalized-Career-Advice-RAG/README.md

 ![](https://github.com/omarelnahas23/Personalized-Career-Advice-RAG/blob/main/assets/llm-embedder.png)
 <br> <br>
 LLMs face a series of challenges, including<br>
-issues such as hallucination , instruction following <br>
+issues such as hallucination, instruction following <br>
-and handling long contexts .
+and handling long contexts.
 Many of these challenges can be traced back to the inherent limitations of LLMs, with three critical boundaries deserving attention.<br>
 • **Knowledge boundary**.
 LLMs are constrained by their knowledge capacity.
 Due to finite model parameters, they cannot fully